sinCodes11/OpenCyb3r/README.md

 ## Password Analyzer Builder
 Make your own password analyzer with this web tool.
 Try the Password Analyzer Builder.

 Tweak the parameters to test and score passwords the way you choose!

 ---

 ## Hash Generator
-Generate MD5, SHA1, and SHA256 hashes for any input string.
+Generate MD5, SHA1, and SHA256 hashes for any iniput string.

-Usage
----
-Run python hash_generator.py and enter a string to generate its hashes.
+Usage Run python hash_generator.py and enter a string to generate its hashes.
-Description

 ---

 This tool provides a simple way to generate hashes for cybersecurity and data integrity purposes.

 ## Join the Community